tomokr/SalaryPrediction/README.md

 With using these features, I made a model for predicting the salary.
 If we obtain a new job description, we can predict the salary for this new job with using this model.

+## About the dataset

+This data set looks like this.

 ## Data cleaning

 The original data didn't contain NaN or strange value.